 Forming the Reading Committee

-The Reading Committee will be composed of your Supervisory Committee members, and will include the chairperson.
+The Reading Committee will be composed of a minimum of 3 members of your Supervisory Committee members, including the chairperson.
 It is also advisable to include a member who is knowledgeable in the chosen research methodology.
 The Reading Committee will read and review your dissertation in detail and make a recommendation to the larger Supervisory Committee about readiness to schedule the Final Exam.
 Once you identify appropriate graduate faculty who are willing to serve on your Reading Committee, their names should be submitted to the Office of Student Services using the appropriate form.

 Conforming to Stylistic Standards